gabcarvalhaes/gabcarvalhaes/README.md

 # Hi, I'm Gabriel Carvalhaes! 📱
 ### Working to become a Cybersecurity Specialist!
-▶️ I'm majoring in Information Systems at Veiga de Almeida University (UVA)
+▶️ I'm majoring in Computer Networks at PUC Minas

-▶️ Currently studying Python and ethical hacking fundamentals
+▶️ Cyber Security Analyst at Cadmus

+▶️ Studying pentest techniques, network fundamentals and OSINT!

 💻         🖥️